aramis-lab/clinicadl/docs/Train/Image.md

 # `train image` - Train deep learning networks using whole 3D images

-This option allows training a network on the whole 3D images (as opposed to 3D patches and 2D slices).
+This option allows training a network on whole 3D images (as opposed to 3D patches and 2D slices).
 Two network types can be trained with the `image` mode:

 - `autoencoder`, that learns to reconstruct the input images,